jeandat/learning-ionic/README.md

 # Overview

 This is a very simple project to apprehend Ionic.
-It is a fork of [learning-angular](http://github.com/jdat82/learning-angular).
+The grunt build is very close to the one in [learning-angular](http://github.com/jdat82/learning-angular).

 To try it, just clone or download the project from github, then `npm start`.